 Tom and Helen Willis were the neighbors of the Jefferson family and regular supporting characters on the ’70s sitcom.
 While Louise Jefferson (Isabel Sanford) is friendly with them both, her husband George (Sherman Hemsley) initially is hostile to Tom (Franklin Cover) and Helen (Roxie Roker), making crude remarks about their interracial relationship.
 Despite this, Tom and Helen remained loving towards each other, choosing to ignore these comments.
 They also had two grown biracial children, including a daughter named Jenny (Berlinda Tolbert) who would go on to marry Louise and George’s son, Lionel Jefferson (Mike Evans).

-You can now own a piece of this history either as a fine art framed print, notebook, pillow or tote bag and more.
+You can now own a piece of this history either as a fine art framed print, notebook, pillow, tote bag, and more.
 Visit my Prints Page for more information or see other items to Shop Wall Art and Get Inspired.